 From day 26 and on day 28, two pancreatic buds develop, which eventually fuse to form the exocrine pancreas.
 It is only based on the later duct system that these two primordial (dorsal and ventral) portions can still be distinguished.
 In week 9, the endocrine parts of the pancreas (islets of Langerhans) arise from the endocrine cells of the pancreatic epithelium.
 The pancreatic islets already synthesize hormones during the fetal period, in particular, the growth-enhancing insulin, whereas the exocrine pancreas becomes functionally active only after birth.

 Development of the Liver

-Also the liver starts to develop from the 25th/ 26th day.
+Also, the liver starts to develop from the 25th/26th day.
 It is the most important hematopoietic organ of the embryo and fetus.
-Gland-like epithelial liver cords and the excretory duct system (later referred to as biliary system) arise from another epithelial bud (liver bud or hepatic diverticulum).
+Gland-like epithelial liver cords and the excretory duct system (later referred to as the biliary system) arise from another epithelial bud (liver bud or hepatic diverticulum).
 Hematopoietic stem cells are embedded in the fast growing mesenchymal tissue located between the epithelial liver cords.